| |

 However, that doesn’t mean there aren’t plenty of indoor or beach activities!
 Busan has numerous art galleries, museums, shopping centers, and entertainment venues.
 So you won’t be short on things to do.

 We visited in May and September, and both trips were perfect.
-However, if you want to see the cherry blossoms, you should go as early as March or early April.
+However, if you want to see the cherry blossoms, you should go as early as March or April.

 On the other hand, if you want to catch the full fall foliage, plan your trip for October.